napari/docs/docs/plugins/debug_plugins.md

 To quickly get started with debugging your plugin, you can do the following:

 1. Install your plugin in [editable mode](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode) in your virtual environment.
 For example, you could do this by running `pip install -e .` in the root directory of your plugin's repository.
-2. Write a script to launch napari with your plugin loaded, like so:
+2. Write a Python script to launch napari with your plugin loaded, like so:

     ```python
+    # launch_napari.py
     from napari import Viewer, run

     viewer = Viewer()